 The Coastal Batholith project was staked primarily during the last quarter of 2020.
 Tier One originally screened 11,000 square km using a stream sediment survey which identified five target areas, located within the northern half of the Cretaceous porphyry and IOCG belt.
 Given the early stage of the project and the Company's plans to focus resources on its other projects, all remaining Coastal Batholith claims were relinquished in June 2023 thereby eliminating any further costs related to holding the concessions.
-The Company wrote off all previously capitalized costs related to the project and recognized an impairment charge of \$62,104 for the three and six months ended June 30, 2023.
+The Company wrote off all previously capitalized costs related to the project and recognized an impairment charge of \$62,104 for the nine months ended September 30, 2023 (\$98,166 during the nine months ended September 30, 2022).

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and six months ended June 30, 2023 (In Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2023 (In Canadian dollars, unless otherwise noted)

-Exploration and Evaluation Costs
+Exploration and evaluation costs

-On its properties that were grouped as other, namely the Coastal Batholith and Corisur claims, the Company recorded a net exploration and evaluation cost recovery of \$39,456 and \$7,971 for the three and six months ended June 30, 2023, respectively (net exploration and evaluation cost recovery of \$112,577 and \$35,855 for the three and six months ended June 30, 2022, respectively).
-The reversal of accrued concession fees for claims that were dropped in June 2023 and 2022 resulted in cost recoveries for all periods.
+On its properties that are grouped as other, which through Q2 2023 reporting previously included the Coastal Batholith claims but now is made up of only the Corisur claims, the Company recorded exploration and evaluation cost of \$11,536 and \$3,565 during the three and nine months ended September 30, 2023, respectively (exploration and evaluation cost of \$28,779 and net exploration and evaluation cost recovery of \$7,076 during the three and nine months ended September 30, 2022, respectively).
+In both the 2022 and 2023 nine-month periods, the Company recorded a reversal of the prior year's validity fees that had been accrued for the claims that were relinquished in the respective period.